Tyler Bud Bezold, Luna, Bud Lemley, Lisa Lemley Bezold, Abby Bezold, Clementine, Kelle Lemley, Dave Bezold, Katie Lemley - 2009

 Who We Are

-Lemley Yarling Management Co. was formed in 1986 and offers investment advice and money management services.
-Lemley Yarling is not currently accepting new clients.
+Lemley Yarling Management Co was formed in 1986 and offers investment advice and money management services.

-Lemley Yarling Management Co., a SEC-registered investment advisor, provides investment advice to those clients who wish to have a complete financial relationship.
-Lemley, Yarling Management Co. provides individualized portfolio management services for investors who want professionals they know, to manage or share the management of their investments.
+Lemley Yarling Management Co, a State of Wisconsin registered investment advisor, provides investment advice to those clients who wish to have a complete financial relationship.
+Lemley Yarling Management Co provides individualized portfolio management services for investors who want professionals they know, to manage or share the management of their investments.
 Accounts are managed on a discretionary basis.
 The minimum initial size for accounts is $200,000.
-Lemley, Yarling Management Co. currently manages about $40 million.
+Lemley Yarling Management Co currently manages about $25 million.
 The normal management arrangement is an annual fee of 1% of assets under management.
 When transactions are made in the managed accounts the commission rate per transaction is $7.50 plus 2 cents per share.

-Lemley, Yarling & Co., a NASD-registered broker-dealer, acting solely as an agent to execute trades, provides execution services for Lemley Yarling Management Co. clients at the rate of $7.50 plus 2 cents per share.
+Lemley Yarling & Co, a FINRA-registered broker-dealer, acting solely as an agent to execute trades, provides execution services for Lemley Yarling Management Co clients at the rate of $7.50 plus 2 cents per share.

-Kathleen Pinto (Kathy) began her securities career in April 1974.
-She has worked in all phases of the retail brokerage business.
-Kathy is a director of Lemley Yarling Management Co., and manages the day to day operations of the firm.
+Kathleen Pinto Cannova (Kathy) began her securities career in April 1974 and worked in all phases of the retail brokerage business.
+In 1986, Kathy and Bud and Don Yarling founded Lemley Yarling & Co (Kathy didn't want her name on the door!)
+She was a director of Lemley Yarling Management Co and managed the day to day operations until she died from lung cancer and related treatment side effects, June 29, 2017.
+For 31 years Kathy ran the back office operations of the firm and will be greatly missed.

 Kathryn Lemley (Katie) graduated from Georgetown University in 1966 and earned a MSN from Loyola University in 1983, and a Ph.D. in Nursing Science from the University of Illinois at Chicago in 1999.
 She is a consultant for Lemley Yarling Management Co.